ektashahDataAnalysis/Dashboard-Contoso-/README.md

 ## Dataset

-A reduced version of the Contoso dataset is included with the project to keep the Power BI file suitable for GitHub while maintaining the data needed for the dashboard analysis.
+A reduced version of the Contoso dataset is included with the project to keep the Power BI file suitable for GitHub while maintaining the data needed for the dashboard analysis.(The actual data set was 5 million Rows)

 ## Screenshots